eProsima/Integration-Service-docs/docs/examples/different_protocols/pubsub/ros2-websocket.rst

 In order to test the intercommunication between a **ROS 2** publisher and a demo *WebSocket client* subscriber application `click here <../../../ws_client_sub.html>`__.
-The hyperlink leads to a webpage that creates a *WebSocket* connection to :code:`ws://localhost:80` where the *Integration-Server* has created the *WebSocket Server* according with the **yaml** file.
+The hyperlink leads to a webpage that creates a *WebSocket* connection to :code:`ws://localhost:80` where the *Integration-Service** has created the *WebSocket Server* according with the **yaml** file.

 The *WebSocket System Handle* uses this `handshake protocol <https://github.com/RobotWebTools/rosbridge_suite>`_.
-Basically once the connection is established the server will send and advertise message reporting which topics and types are available:
+Basically once the connection is established the server will send messages to advertise which topics and types are
+available:

  .. code-block:: JavaScript